Zinaida Reich: Marriage to Sergey Yesenin

-In spring 1917 Reich met Sergey Yesenin.
+In spring 1917, Reich met Sergey Yesenin.
 The young people fell in love.
 They travelled to the White Sea and Russian North and got married in Kiriko-Ulitovskaya Church near Vologda on 4 August 1917.
 After the wedding, the couple moved to Oryol, where her parents lived.

-In September 1917 the couple returned to Saint Petersburg, where Reich worked for the People's Commissariat for Food (NarkomProd).
-In 1918 the People's Commissariat moved to Moscow and so did the couple.
+In September 1917, the couple returned to Saint Petersburg, where Reich worked for the People's Commissariat for Food (NarkomProd).
+In 1918, the People's Commissariat moved to Moscow and so did the couple.
 As Zinaida was pregnant, she moved to be with her parents in Oryol while Yesenin continued his literary career in Moscow.

 Reich returned to Moscow when their daughter, Tatiana, was one year old, but she and Yesenin quarrelled.
 In February 1920 Reich gave birth to their son Konstantin, but the couple continued to live separately.
 At that time Reich lived in a shelter for mothers with infants.
 On 5 October 1921 Zinaida Reich and Sergey Yesenin were officially divorced.

 Sergey Yesenin in his coffin, 1925.
-The second woman on the left, hand raised, is Zinaida Reich.
-Her second husband Vsevolod Meyerhold is to her right, slightly behind.
+The woman second to the left, hand raised, is Zinaida Reich.
+Her second husband Vsevolod Meyerhold is behind her right shoulder.

-The story of the couple is known from the memoir Novel without Lies (1926) (Роман без вранья) written by Yesenin's close friend, room-mate and allegedly homosexual lover Anatoly Marienhof.
+The story of the couple is known from the memoir Novel without Lies (Роман без вранья; 1926), written by Yesenin's close friend, room-mate and allegedly homosexual lover, Anatoly Marienhof.
 Marienhof described Reich as a "crummy Jewish dame with fleshy lips on a face round as a dinner-plate".
 He wrote that Yesenin allegedly was upset when he saw his black-haired son, Konstantin.
 "No Yesenin had ever been black-haired", he allegedly said.

 Reich had dark hair, which is genetically dominant over light hair.
 Historians have doubted that Marienhof's description of Reich is accurate.
 She was of German-Russian ancestry and Russian Orthodox by faith.

 Marriage to Meyerhold

 Reich studied at the State Experimental Theatre Workshops, headed by famous theatrical director Vsevolod Meyerhold.
 Meyerhold was 20 years older than her; at the time he had been married for 25 years to his wife Olga and had three daughters with her.
 He ended up getting a divorce, and Reich and Meyerhold married in 1922.

-Yesenin and Reich had a relationship after her second marriage.
-The poet often broke into the house of Meyerholds demanding to see his former wife and children.
+Yesenin often broke into the house of Meyerholds demanding to see his former wife and children.
 Reich and Yesenin met secretly in her friend's apartment.
-Yesenin committed suicide on 23 December 1925.